farihahahmed/ibex-soc/progress_tracker.md

 # Ibex SoC on GF180MCU — Progress Tracker
-A from-scratch RISC-V System-on-Chip built on the open-source **GF180MCU (180nm)** process, using the Ibex RV32IMC core.

 Front-end flow: RTL → simulation → synthesized netlist.

 **Legend:** ✅ done & verified  🚧 in progress  ⬜ not started
 ---
 ## Status at a glance